aosabook/500lines/web-server/chapter.md

   Path           /something.html

-Notice that we do *not* get a 404 error, even though the page `something.html` doesn't exist.
+Notice that we do *not* get a 404 error, even though the page `something.html` doesn't exist as a file on disk.
 That's because a web server is just a program, and can do whatever it wants when it gets a request: send back the file named in the previous request,